Animal Sciences - ANSC

 ANSC 2150 SKILLS AND CONCEPTS OF EQUESTRIAN SPORTS (1) LAB.
 4. Departmental approval.
 Basic management and care of animals used in intercollegiate equestrian and rodeo sports.
 Course may be repeated for a maximum of 2 credit hours.

-ANSC 2720 INTRODUCTION TO MEAT SCIENCE (2) LEC.
-2. Foundation course on the global meat industry with emphasis on meat products, modern processing techniques, concepts of food safety, sanitation, inspection, grading and meeting consumer demands.
+ANSC 2720 THE MEAT WE EAT (3) LEC.
+3. Foundation course on the global meat industry with emphasis on meat products, modern processing techniques, concepts of food safety, sanitation, inspection, grading and meeting consumer demands.